 (a) When Motion Required.
-Except as provided in subdivision (b), a party may seek court approval of a settlement or stipulation by filing and serving on all creditors a motion pursuant to LBR 9013-1(c).
+Except as provided in subdivision (b), a party may seek court approval of a settlement or stipulation by filing a motion pursuant to LBR 9013-1(c) and serving it on the trustee, the United States Trustee, and all parties entitled to notice under Bankruptcy Rule 2002 (Bankruptcy Rule 2002(h) applies to all chapter 7, 12, and 13 cases).
 If the motion concerns settlement of an adversary proceeding, the motion and notice must be entered on the docket in the bankruptcy case.